Higher-order approximation for uncertainty quantification in time series analysis: Acknowledgments

-{\bf Funding:} Annika Betken gratefully acknowledges financial support from the Dutch Research Council (NWO) through VENI grant 212.164.
-Marie-Christine D\"uker gratefully acknowledges financial support from the National Science Foundation 1934985, 1940124, 1940276, 2114143.
+We thank the editor, co-editor, and referees for their careful reading of the manuscript and their thoughtful comments, which led to a significant improvement of the article.
+Annika Betken gratefully acknowledges financial support from the Dutch Research Council (NWO) through VENI grant 212.164.
+Marie-Christine D\"uker gratefully acknowledges financial support from the National Science Foundation under grants 1934985, 1940124, 1940276, and 2114143.
 This research was conducted with support from the Cornell University Center for Advanced Computing, which receives funding from Cornell University, the National Science Foundation, and members of its Partner Program.